 The Root of the Behavior

-Call it whatever you want; the after-dinner droop, food coma, or even "the itis," the post-supper snooze is an understood medical phenomenon called "postprandial somnolence."
+Call it whatever you want; the after-dinner droop, food coma, or the post-supper snooze is an understood medical phenomenon called "postprandial somnolence."
 So it has a name, but very little actual medical research has been done on it.
 That said, scientists do have a number of theories regarding why it happens.
 One theory holds that when a dog (or human) begins to eat, his body begins to rev up the parasympathetic nervous system (which governs digestion and a number of other automatic body processes) and to slow down the sympathetic nervous system (which generally governs the 'fight-or-flight' response).

 Another theory is that when a dog (or human) eats, their insulin level increases.
 This is a known biological mechanism.
 However, insulin enhances the body's absorption of several different amino acids, but not tryptophan.
 This is important because tryptophan is chemically converted into serotonin in the brain, which is then converted into melatonin.
 Both serotonin and melatonin are known to have sleep-inducing effects in humans and dogs, and melatonin tablets are sold over-the-counter as a sleep aid in many pharmacies and health food stores.